Clonazepam Abuse Symptoms and Addiction Treatment

 The medication works by regulating overexcitement or overstimulation in the brain.
 Many people abuse the drug for non-medical purposes to experience its sedating range of effects.

 What Are Benzodiazepines?

-When abused, benzodiazepines can create a euphoric high, as well as a sense of calm marked by diminished worry and anxiety, and a relaxation of the body marked by less tension and restlessness.
-Though not indicated for insomnia, clonazepam is sometimes misused as a sleeping pill due to its ability to elicit drowsiness.
+When abused, benzodiazepines can create a euphoric high, as well as a sense of calm, marked by diminished worry and anxiety and a relaxation of the body, marked by less tension and restlessness.
+Though it is not recommended for treating insomnia, clonazepam is sometimes misused as a sleeping pill due to its ability to elicit drowsiness.

 One sign of clonazepam abuse or addiction is tolerance to the drug.
-After using the drug for a while, the body becomes used to the effects of the medication, requiring the individual to consume increasing amounts of the drug to achieve the same effect.
+After using the drug for a while, the body becomes used to the effects of the medication, requiring the individual to consume increasing amounts of clonazepam in order to achieve the same effect.
 The development of tolerance may trigger the onset of a dangerous cycle of increasing drug use.

-Another sign of addiction is the onset of withdrawal symptoms after ceasing use of the drug for a period of time.
-This is a sure sign that a physical dependence to clonazepam has developed.
+Another sign of clonazepam addiction is the onset of benzodiazepine withdrawal symptoms after ceasing use of the drug for a period of time.
+This is a sure sign that a physical clonazepam dependency has developed.

 Symptoms of withdrawal from Klonopin include:

 - Increased sweating.